ashu66867/bookstore-react/README.md

 ### Testing
 React testing-library & Jest have been used for testing.<br>
-Unit tests for components and pages in 'src/tests'.<br>
+Unit tests for components, pages & reducers are placed in 'src/tests'.<br>
-Unit tests for reducers.<br>
 Integration tests will be added in the future based on the best practices and avoiding implementation detail.<br>